Women in South Africa: Women in the 1990s and 2000s

-The ANCWL was resurrected in 1990, after the ban on the ANC was lifted, and women in more than 500 towns and cities organized to press for consideration of gender issues in the upcoming constitutional negotiations.
+The ANCWL was revived in 1990, after the ban on the ANC was lifted, and women in more than 500 towns and cities organised to press for the inclusion of gender issues in the upcoming constitutional negotiations.
 At the insistence of its Women's League, the ANC accepted, in principle, the proposal that women should receive one-third of the political appointments in the new government.
-Other symbolic gains by the ANCWL have included strong policy stands on women's rights and protection against abuse and exploitation, but translating these standards into enforceable laws proved to be a difficult task.
+Other symbolic gains by the ANCWL have included firm policy stands on women's rights and protection against abuse and exploitation, but translating these standards into enforceable laws proved to be a difficult task.

-Women are achieving new prominence in politics as a result of the sweeping political reforms of the 1990s.
-In 1994 women won election to eighty of the 400 seats in the National Assembly, the only directly elected house of parliament, and a woman, Frene Ginwala, was elected Speaker of the National Assembly.
-Women also were elected to almost one-third of the seats in the nine provincial assemblies.
+Women are achieving new prominence in politics as a result of the sweeping political reforms of the mid-1990s.
+In 1994, women won election to eighty of the 400 seats in the National Assembly, the only directly elected house of parliament, and a woman, Frene Ginwala, was elected Speaker of the National Assembly.
+Women were also elected to almost one-third of the seats in the nine provincial assemblies.

-Nelson Mandela as president appointed two women cabinet ministers in May 1994, and a woman succeeded the late minister of housing, Joe Slovo, after his death in January 1995.
-Three women were deputy ministers in early 1995.
+Nelson Mandela, as president, appointed two women cabinet ministers in May 1994, and a woman succeeded the late minister of housing, Joe Slovo, after his death in January 1995.
+Three women were deputy ministers in early months of 1995.
 One of these, President Mandela's former wife, Winnie Mandela, was appointed deputy minister of arts, culture, science, and technology.

-Eliminating violence against women and improving educational opportunities for women are almost universally supported goals in South Africa in the mid-1990s, but these goals receive only rhetorical support, in many cases.
+Eliminating violence against women and improving educational opportunities for women were almost universally supported goals in South Africa in the mid-1990s, but these goals received only rhetorical support in many cases.
 More urgent priorities are to eliminate the vestiges of apartheid legislation and to improve economic and social conditions for the very poor, for children, and for other groups that were especially disadvantaged in recent decades.
-Gender-related inequalities appeared likely to be decried, but relegated to secondary importance, well into the 21st century.
+Gender-related inequalities were likely to be decried but relegated to secondary importance well into the 21st century.